djshaji/amp-rack/README.md

 * High performance Low Latency Native Audio Processing: No latency on even the most basic devices

+*All new **Backing Track** player.
+Simply record some chords and use it on loop as a backing track!
+You can change BPM and Volume of the backing track.
+Perfect to practice solos or master scales

+* All new **Drum Machine**.
+Transform yourself into a one man band, or just practice rocking out.
+Choose from a variety of exciting tracks. **Change BPM** according to your genre and preference.

+* High performance realtime low latency code

+* High quality floating point precision audio processing

-* Completely Open Source App: Download the code from https://acoustixaudio.org
+* Completely Open Source App: Download the code from https://amprack.acoustixaudio.org

 ### Screenshots
 <img src="https://user-images.githubusercontent.com/17184025/174635116-2f118157-6bed-4a5e-8b7c-39abf3d9c764.jpg" width=200/>